-2.14 Cash and cash equivalents
+2.14 Cash and bank balances

-Cash and cash equivalents include cash in hand and at banks, excluding fixed and call deposits with licensed financial institutions, which have an insignificant risk of changes in value.
+Cash and bank balances include cash in hand and at banks, excluding fixed and call deposits with licensed financial institutions, which have an insignificant risk of changes in value.
 The statement of cash flows has been prepared using the indirect method.